Erle Halliburton – Short Biography

 Halliburton was very innovative and developed tools and approaches that helped expand the company as well as make operations more efficient.

-At the start, Erle Halliburton and his wife, Vida, were developing methods on how to cement oil wells.
+At the start, Erle Halliburton and his wife, Vida, developed methods on how to cement oil wells.
 When they finally found the right technique in 1919, they founded a company and named it the New Method Oil Well Company.
 The business was located at Healdton field at Ardmore, Oklahoma.

-Erle continued to develop and innovate the company’s products and services by patenting technologies, formulating programs and minimizing utility expenses which were the main drive of the company.
-The aluminum suitcase made by Zero Halliburton was designed by Erle himself.
+Erle continued to develop and innovate the company’s products and services by patenting technologies, formulating programs, and minimizing utility expenses which were the main driving force of the company.

 The Erle Halliburton Quick Bio